 Residents and their guests are expected to observe all Middletown motor vehicle parking and traffic ordinances.
 Any violation is subject to ticketing and/or towing by the Middletown Police Department and/or Public Safety at the owner’s expense.
 Residence hall students should park in designated student lots.
 Wood frame house residents and their guests may park in the driveway of their house and on the street when and where it is allowed.
 No university undergraduate housing includes individual or reserved parking, this includes the use of driveways, which are not reserved for residents of the unit next to the space.
 All student cars need to be registered with Public Safety, even if they are being parked in driveways at wood frame houses.
 Parking is never allowed on yards or in front of another driveway or alongside yellow or red curbs.
 Parking is restricted on all streets during snowstorms, and is subject to fines.
 A full description of all policies regarding on campus vehicles can be found at http://www.wesleyan.edu/publicsafety.

-It is important for you and your guests to respect the property of your neighbors.
-Acts of theft, vandalism, littering, and trespassing undermine community relations and a common sense of well-being.
-Any instances of theft, vandalism, or trespassing should be reported to Public Safety immediately.
+Students and their guests are not permitted to alter the appearance of a residence's exterior (including balconies) with flags, signs, satellite equipment, or any other appendage unless it is a University Program House with a sign pre-approved by Residential Life and installed by Physical Plant.
+It is also important for students and their guests to respect University and Middletown property as many housing units are near the homes of Middletown residents.
+Acts of theft, vandalism, littering, and trespassing undermines community relations and a common sense of well-being.
+Any instances of theft, vandalism, or trespassing should be reported to Public Safety.

 Exiting or entering through windows is prohibited.
 Window screens are considered permanent fixtures and should not be removed for any reason other than an emergency.
 At no time should anything be hung, mounted, or placed on the outside of a window.
 Window locks, as well as window stops (where provided) should be used whenever possible.